wp-plugins/wp-cms-post-control/readme.txt

 * Included clean-up of database on de-activation.

 == Upgrade Notice ==

 = 2.5 =
+REQUIRES WORDPRESS 3.5 or above, new controls and small snag catches.

+= 2.5 =
-REQUIRES WORDPRESS 3.0 or above, optimised for WordPRess 3.1 - Now supports new controls for custom post thumbnail/featured image, post format and slug in WordPress 3.1.
+REQUIRES WORDPRESS 3.0 or above, optimised for WordPress 3.1 - Now supports new controls for custom post thumbnail/featured image, post format and slug in WordPress 3.1.

 = 2.4 =
 REQUIRES WORDPRESS 3.0 or above - please update for various fixes!